interstar/wchnt/wchnt-lang/doc/intro.md

 Like Smalltalk, WCHNT uses code blocks to handle typical control structures like looping and conditions.
 Rather than building explicit control flow into the language like for loops and if statements, we achieve the same thing by passing code blocks to methods.
 These methods act as "combinators" for control flow.

-The Boolean class will have methods like `booleanVal.ifo(exp,exp)` and `booleanVal.ifno(exp,exp)`
+The Boolean class will have methods like `booleanVal.true?(exp,exp)` and `booleanVal.false?(exp,exp)`

-`ifo` is a conditional operator: if the boolean is true, then return the first value, otherwise the second. `ifno` is the opposite: if the boolean is false return the first, otherwise the second.
+`true?` is a conditional operator: if the boolean is true, then return the first value, otherwise the second. `false?` is the opposite: if the boolean is false return the first, otherwise the second.

 For example:
 ```
-bool.ifo({3+4}, {5*2})
+bool.true?({3+4}, {5*2})
 ```

 Using blocks allows us to defer evaluation until we decide which branch we want.
-Without blocks, `bool.ifo(3+4, 5*2)` would evaluate both expressions before passing them to the method.
+Without blocks, `bool.true?(3+4, 5*2)` would evaluate both expressions before passing them to the method.

 Ints will have a `times(codeblock)` method for iteration.